appium/appium-xcuitest-driver/README.md

 ### Real device security settings

-On some systems there are Accessibility restrictions that make the `WebDriverAgent` system unable to run.
+On some systems, especially CI ones, where tests are executed by a command line agents, macOS Accessibility restrictions make the `WebDriverAgent` system unable to retrieve the development keys from the system keychain.
 This is usually manifest by `xcodebuild` returning an error code `65`.
 A workaround for this is to use a private key that is not stored on the system keychain.
 See [this issue](https://github.com/appium/appium/issues/6955) and [this Stack Exchange post](http://stackoverflow.com/questions/16550594/jenkins-xcode-build-works-codesign-fails).